lkodinsson/MARS/Fantasy/Spells.md

 **Range:** Touch
 **Target:** One locked object

 You touch a physically locked object and it becomes unlocked.
 This spell works on all objects with physical locking mechanisms; it does not work on magically locked objects.
 When this spell is cast, regardless of success, it also creates a very loud sound.
-This sound is similar to a hammer slamming into a door with intent to break it.
+This sound is similar to a large hammer slamming into a door with intent to break it.

 ***Critical:*** Makes a lound sound in a 10m radius.
 ***Success:*** Makes a lound sound in a 30m radius.